 Ready to play with colors?
 Rainbow highlights are one of the best options for you.
-Whether you’re styling braids, updos, ponytails or just wear your hair down, this highlight can make you look like a stunner.
+Whether you’re styling braids, updos, ponytails or just wearing your hair down, this highlight can make you look like a stunner.
 For young Asian girls, colorful highlights can enhance their charm.

 19. Slime Green Highlights Asian Hair

 Only if you’re a lover of green just like me.
 However, dark green hues don’t pop up well on black hair.
-Therefore, we’ve suggested slime green shade.
+Therefore, we’ve suggested a slime green shade.
 Unlike dark green shades, you don’t have to bleach your hair to make this highlight stand out.

 20. Chestnut Highlights for Asian Black Hair

 Warm chestnut highlights add subtle beauty to your black hair.
 It suits all hair textures.
 For darker and olive skin tones, these nutty hues are the safest options.
-You can create a rich tapestry of shades by mixing earthy tones with it.
+You can create a rich tapestry of shades by mixing earthy tones with them.
 Doing so will also highlight your features.

-21. Turquoise Highlights
+21. Turquoise Asian Highlights for Black Hair

 Turquoise highlights can give you an extraordinary and bold look.
-It look exceptionally good on short hair.
+It looks exceptionally good on short hair.
 Additionally, this shade can add more dimension to your hair, thus bringing back life to it.
 If you want to maintain this highlight, avoid using dandruff shampoo as it can fade the shade.
 Instead, apply purple shampoo to make the hue long-lasting.

 22. Lilac Highlights on Asian Brown Hair

 Lilac highlights on brown hair can be a bold choice.
 These highlights are very versatile and can be a trendsetter for fashionistas.
 Lilacs sprinkled through brown hair can create a bright story for girls with guts.
 Radiant lilac highlights on the base of shimmering brown hair.
 Such a highlight will give you radiant ends while your top will have deeper hues.
-This can be an exquisite accent for cool toned blondes.
+This can be an exquisite accent for cool-toned blondes.